IBM/create-and-deploy-memcached-operator-using-go/README.md

 In this tutorial we will be creating a simple Go-based operator that walks you through an example of building a simple memcached-operator using operator-sdk.

-Operators make it easy to manage complex stateful applications on top of Kubernetes or Openshift.
+Operators make it easy to manage complex stateful applications on top of Kubernetes or OpenShift.

 ## Flow